mbhynes/kormos/README.rst

-kormos
+Kormos
 =================================

-The `kormos` package provides an interface between `scipy.optimize.minimize <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html>`_ and `keras <https://keras.io>`_ for training models with deterministic minimization algorithms like `L-BFGS <https://en.wikipedia.org/wiki/Limited-memory_BFGS>`_.
+The `kormos` package provides an interface between `scipy.optimize.minimize <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html>`_ and `Keras <https://keras.io>`_ for training models with deterministic minimization algorithms like `L-BFGS <https://en.wikipedia.org/wiki/Limited-memory_BFGS>`_.

-It provides [peculiar] `keras` users with:
+It provides `Keras` users with:

-- `keras.Model` subclasses that may be optimized without changes in the API---a model may be trained using *either* the built-in stochastic mini-batch algorithms *or* the deterministic batch algorithms from `scipy.optimize`
+- ``keras.Model`` subclasses that may be optimized without changes in the API---a model may be trained using *either* the built-in stochastic mini-batch algorithms *or* the deterministic batch algorithms from ``scipy.optimize``
-- Out-of-the-box interoperability with the usual `keras` utilities and workflows; e.g.:
+- Out-of-the-box interoperability with the usual `Keras` utilities and workflows; e.g.:

   - ``fit()`` still returns a the history object with optimization metadata and validation metrics from each iteration of the solver and is usable by `KerasTuner <https://keras.io/keras_tuner/>`_
   - Support for distributed training strategies (at least in principle---this has admittedly not been integration tested)